susoko/browser-sync-website/docs/api.md

 <h3 id="api-emitter">.emitter <a href="#api-emitter" class="page-anchor"><i class="icon icon-external-link"></i></a></h3>
-The internal Event Emitter used by the running BrowserSync instance (if there is one).
+<p>The internal Event Emitter used by the running BrowserSync instance (if there is one).
-You can use this to emit your own events, such as changed files, logging etc.
+You can use this to emit your own events, such as changed files, logging etc.</p>

 {% highlight javascript %}